 - Gets or sets the type of event (check-in or out).

 - AtTheOffice: check-in event.

 - Through which source was the user checked in/out.

 - Wifi: Used when the check-in event is sent through a Wi-Fi integration.

 - accessGate: Used for checking in with an access gate at the office.

 - sensor: Used for checking in using sensors at the office.

-Once the data is sent, Office Shifts captures the event data in their database, and the Automatic check-in button is enabled automatically.
+Once the data is sent, Mapiq captures the event data in their database, and the Automatic check-in button is enabled automatically.
 After four days of inactivity through the API connection, the Subscription Administrator will receive a notification that something might be going wrong.
 After a certain amount of time of inactivity, the button goes back to Disabled.

 Check-in events (both check-in and check out) can not be posted in rapid succession, per individual user.
 If consecutive check-in events are detected, the API call fails.
 A 15-second period is required between every check-in event.